peernova/kestra-client-sdk/python-sdk/docs/AuditLogsApi.md

 # **get_resource_diff_from_audit_log**
 > AuditLogControllerAuditLogDiff get_resource_diff_from_audit_log(id, tenant, previous_id=previous_id)

+Retrieve the diff between audit logs

-Get the diff of an object between current version and a previous version.
-Can also compare two version from specific audit logs.
+Retrieves the diff between the current version and a selected previous version of a given resource based on audit logs.

 ### Example